 What is a Tenancy Application Form?

 It’s essentially a form which prospective tenants are asked to complete either before or during a viewing, but I personally recommend doing it before because it provides an early opportunity to dismiss unsuitable applicants.

 Here is a list of details requested for in a tenancy application form:

-- Tenancy details: property address, rental period, number of applicants, proposed tenancy start date.
+- Tenancy details: number of applicants, proposed tenancy start date.

-- Tenant’s personal details: tenant’s name, contact details, and time at current address.
+- Tenant’s personal details: tenant(s) name, contact details.

 - Current Landlord: details of current landlord.

-- Referee / Guarantor Details: details about guarantor
+- Referee / Guarantor Details: details of Guarantor.

-- Employment details: current and past employment details, and details regarding salary
+- Employment details: current and past employment details, and salary.

-- Details about occupiers: details about all the people that will occupy the property
+- Occupants: Details of all the people that will occupy the property.

 - Other details: details such as smoking status, pet status.